 PREVALENCE OF FGM

-In Ireland it has been estimated that a minimum of 3,780 women and girls living in Ireland had undergone FGM, based on 2016 data collected by Ireland’s Central Statistics Office.
+In Ireland it is estimated that 5,790 women and girls living in Ireland had undergone FGM, based on 2016 data collected by Ireland’s Central Statistics Office.

 In Europe as migration is an increasing trend, FGM has become an issue in several countries.
 The European Parliament estimates 500,000 girls and women living in Europe are suffering with the lifelong consequences of female genital mutilation and 180,000 are at risk every year.